core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

   This is a potential future optimization which is not mentioned anywhere else yet, and allows clients to elide all other options and payload if it has reason to believe that it can produce a cache hit with the abbreviated request alone.

+* It may be present in responses (TBD: Does this affect any other properties?).

-* When used with a Deterministic Request, this option is created at message protection time by the client, and used before message unprotection by the server.
-Therefore, when used in a Deterministic Request, this option is treated as Class U for OSCORE {{RFC8613}}.
+* When used with a Deterministic Request, this option is created at message protection time by the sender, and used before message unprotection by the recipient.
+Therefore, in this use case, it is treated as Class U for OSCORE {{RFC8613}} in requests, and Class I in responses.
 Other uses of this option can put it into different classes for OSCORE the processing.

 ## Use of Deterministic Requests {#ssec-use-deterministic-requests}